vvoelz/biceps/doc/source/theory.rst

 theoretical modeling.
 We call :math:`f^{(k)}` the BICePs score.
 The BICePs score provides an unequivocal measure of model quality, to be used for objective model selection.
-The lower the BICePs score, the better the model.
+The lower the BICePs score, the better the model (Figure 2).
 This useful property means that the BICePs score can be used a metric for force field validation and parameterization.
 In addition, the BICePs score has a useful physical
 interpretation: it reflects the improvement (or disimprovement) of the